derekmerck/OrthancDocker/README.md

 There is a good summary of this "confd onetime" configuration method here <http://www.mricho.com/confd-and-docker-separating-config-and-code-for-containers/>

 To avoid writing any config data (or passwords) to disk, bind a `tmpfs` mount to `/etc/orthanc`.
-(Does not work with swarm deployment.)
+(Requires different syntax for swarm deployment.)

 ```
 $ docker run --tmpfs /etc/orthanc derekmerck/orthanc-confd